MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 other observable patterns.

-Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it MUST NOT fall back to non-SVCB connection establishment if the SVCB response fails to validate.
+Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to non-SVCB connection establishment if the SVCB response fails to validate.

 If the client is unable to complete SVCB resolution due to its chain length